BlevBot/roblox-libraries/README.md

 local install = require(6423687833)()
 ```

-- If you want to easily inspect the source, insert (https://www.roblox.com/library/6423687833) into ReplicatedScriptService and require the MainModule:
+- If you want to easily inspect the source, insert [the model](https://www.roblox.com/library/6423687833) into ReplicatedScriptService and require the MainModule:
 ```
 require(game:GetService('ReplicatedScriptService').OpenLibraryLoader.MainModule)()
 ```

-- If you're a power user and want the very latest commit, use [RepoToRoblox](https://devforum.roblox.com/t/1000272) to clone this repository into ReplicatedScriptService with trim filetype on.
+- If you're a power user and demand the very latest commit, use [RepoToRoblox](https://devforum.roblox.com/t/1000272) to clone this repository into ReplicatedScriptService with trim filetype on.

 # Documentation

 **Functions**

 ---

+- **install**

+*Imports an owned module under a Key for either server-only or replicated use.*

+Arguments:

+>ID \<integer> : A model ID which contains a main module and is owned by the place owner.

+>Key \<string> : The *Key* to be used later for requiring and referencing the module.

+>Replicated \<boolean> : Optional boolean deciding whether to allow client access to the installed module, defaults to true.

+- **register**

+*Clones a ModuleScript under a Key for either server-only or replicated use.*

+Arguments:

+>Module \<integer> : The ModuleScript Instance in the place.

+>Key \<string> : The *Key* to be used later for requiring and referencing the module.

+>Replicated \<boolean> : Optional boolean deciding whether to allow client access to the installed module, defaults to true.

 - **require**